DAMEDIC/fhir-toolbox-go/README.md

 ```

 You can implement your custom backend or client either way.
-The **concrete** API is ideal for building custom FHIR facades where only a few resource types are used (see `example/mock`).
+The **concrete** API is ideal for building custom FHIR facades where a limited set of resources is used (see `example/mock`).
-The **generic** API is better suited for e.g. building FHIR clients (see `example/proxy`).
+The **generic** API is better suited for e.g. building full FHIR clients (see `example/proxy`) or standalone FHIR servers.

 #### Interoperability
-The `capabilities/wrap` package provides two wrapper functions to wrap a generic to a concrete API:
+The `capabilities/wrap` package provides two wrapper functions to wrap a concrete into the generic API:
 ```Go
 // at the moment, the wrapped generic API **only** implements the generic API,
 // this might change in the future